roister/ux301-archlinux/README.md

 * Leave the SATA Mode Selection as RAID
 * Disable Intel(R) Anti-Theft Technology
 * Disable Secure Boot Control
-* Create a new boot option (for the inserted Arch installer USB, booting the file `EFI/boot/loader.efiEFI/boot/loader.efi`)
+* Create a new boot option
+    (for the inserted Arch installer USB, booting the file `EFI/boot/loader.efi`) (this option may appear without manual creation)

 Boot the Arch install USB by holding `Esc` on boot and choosing the Arch installer.